espcarlo27-byte/jce-cyber-lab/issues-and-resolutions/sim-001-phishing-email.md

 **Validation:**
 After these corrections, Windows Security logs and related process execution events appeared correctly in Splunk, allowing the phishing detection to be fully validated.

+**Lessons Learned:**
+> Log ingestion must always be validated before testing detection logic.
+> Endpoint activity alone is not sufficient—SOC visibility depends entirely on reliable telemetry flow into the SIEM.

 ---

 ### ***Issue 2: Forwarder Authentication Failure When Connecting to Splunk***